 DIY: Delegate It Yourself

 How to fight the urge to step in?
 Put some structures in place to stay strong.
 We’re talking signs taped to the back of the door (or fridge, or front of the television) with morning and after-school reminders.
-Like a checklist of what to bring to class that day, for example, or a schedule for what they need to get done after school.
+Like a checklist of what they'll need for class that day, for example, or a schedule for what they need to get done after school hours.
 (Pro tip?
 Stickers are everything.
 Get the kiddos to follow through with a sticker subscription like Four Bears Sticker Club.)

 Setting up a system like this gives you a little breathing room, teaches your children to think for themselves, and shows that you trust them to hit those goals.
 It also teaches them, in small ways, any consequences that come from being irresponsible.
 (Forgot their homework?
 Oops.
-They should have peeped the reminder you posted by the front door.)
+They should have peeped the reminder you posted on the fridge.)

 We Hate to Say It, But… Meal Planning

 Yeah, we know -- as if you have time to spend a whole Sunday afternoon cooking giant batches of food for the week.
-When you already have to run errands and water the scorched flowers in the yard and take your kids to soccer (or karate, or piano, or T-ball) practice?
+When you already have to run errands and water the scorched flowers in the yard and work 9-5?
 It’s like the weekend is for catching up on the past week instead of getting ready for the week coming up.

 But listen: you don’t need to prep for the whole week of meals.
 No one has time for that.
-(Unless you have an Instant Pot, or a meal kit subscription like Takeout Kit or Culinarie Kit.
+(Unless you have an Instant Pot, or a meal kit subscription like Culinarie Kit.
 And if you do, why are you reading this?
 You’ve clearly got it together.)

 Prep breakfast for the week and your family will be good to go with a well-rounded, healthy start to each day.
 We recommend something like overnight oats, which sounds food-blogger fancy but is basically just cold oatmeal.
 Here’s how to do it: